kodecocodes/i10t/04-beginning-message-apps/beginning-message-apps.markdown

 5. You then convert each dictionary entry to a `StickerGroup` struct.
 6. Finally, you sory the array of sticker groups by name, since dictionaries don't have a guaranteed ordering.

-Modify `viewDidLoad()` as shown below to call your new method and set up a few things:
+Modify `viewDidLoad()` to call your new method and set up a few things:

 ```swift
 override func viewDidLoad() {